AdityaChandravanshi/online_library_management_system/README.md

 I have used Python in the back-end of my project and I have used Django framework and I have used Django's default database Sqlite3 and in the front-end I have used HTML, Boostrap in my project.
 I have used this technology in my project.

+I have use proper Backend validations and error handling error message is showing up in this project.

 First of all we have to install Python and Django in our laptop or system.

 To install python, we have to click on https://python.org/ on our browser and then download it from there.